Criminal Justice (CJU)

 CJU 110.
 Introduction To Criminalistics (formerly CJU 234).
 3 Credits.

 This course is designed to introduce the concepts involved in the field of criminalistics.
 The students will be introduced to the concepts of criminalistics from the professional and scientific disciplines dedicated to the recognition, collection, identification, and individualization of physical evidence.
 The application of the natural sciences to matters of the law will be examined.
-Actual court cases will be used to illustrate facilitation of the identification process.
+Actual court cases will be used to illustrate facilitation of the identification process, and students will learn to prepare crime scene evidence reports.
 Practical application of selected laboratory procedures may be included.
 Prerequisites: ENG 096, RDG 096, (or placement).

 CJU 131.
 Introduction To Criminal Justice.
 3 Credits.

 Students survey the criminal justice system in the United States including its main components: law enforcement, courts, and corrections.
-Special emphasis is placed on the sequence of events and decision points within the system, as well as historical and societal influences.
+Special emphasis is placed on the sequence of events and decision points within the system, as well as historical and societal influences, and student will utilize various assigned sources to prepare incident and police reports.
 The functions of federal, state, county, and local agencies are examined.
 A brief overview of the juvenile system is included.
 Prerequisites: ENG 098, FYE 101, RDG 098, or placement.
 This course should be taken during a student's first semester as a Criminal Justice major.

 CJU 133.
 Criminal Law.
 3 Credits.

 This course studies the nature, aims, purposes, and principles of criminal law, including both the general and specific parts of the law of crimes.
 Emphasis is placed on critical analysis of specific elements, rules, doctrines, and defenses.
-Students actively participate by applying knowledge of laws and doctrines to actual cases through written and oral exercises.
+Students actively participate by applying knowledge of laws and doctrines to actual cases through written and oral exercises including multiple case briefs.
 Prerequisites: ENG 098, FYE 101, RDG 098, or placement.

 CJU 134.
 Criminal Procedure.
 3 Credits.

 Emphasis is placed on the constitutional authority to apply the process of enforcement of the law.
 Attention is given to admissibility of evidence used to convict.
-Through case study, procedural matters affecting the criminal justice system such as arrest, search and seizure, warrants, admissions, stop and frisk, and identification, pretrial proceedings, conviction, and post-conviction processes are examined.
+Through case study, procedural matters affecting the criminal justice system such as arrest, search and seizure, warrants, admissions, stop and frisk, and identification, pretrial proceedings, conviction, and post-conviction processes are examined, and student will utilize contemporary sources to prepare memorandums and case briefs illuminating assigned coursework.
 Prerequisites: ENG 098, FYE 101, RDG 098, or placement.

 CJU 228.
 Effective Written Communication for the CJ Practitioner.
 3 Credits.